Terms and Conditions

 - the fee customarily charged in the market and locality for work similar to yours.

 Unless otherwise stated all fees are plus GST.

-- an office services charge will be made to each invoice to recover estimated overheads associated with telecommunications, data, stationery and other office expenses.
+- an office services charge which will be made to each invoice to recover estimated overheads associated with telecommunications, data, stationery and other office expenses; and

 We will provide you with an estimate upon request.
-If that estimate is likely to be exceeded we will let you know.
+An estimate is not a quote.
+If that estimate is likely to be exceeded by any substantial amount we will let you know.

 - Unless otherwise agreed to in writing, our fees, expenses and disbursements are to be paid within 14 days from the date of invoice.

 - We may send interim invoices to you monthly or at other regular intervals for ongoing assignments.
 We will also send you an invoice on completion of the matter or termination of our engagement.
 We may send you invoices more frequently when we incur a significant expense or undertake a significant amount of work over a shorter period of time.